Overcoming Technology Adoption Fears

 - What does the training schedule look like?

 - Are there additional fees associated with training?

-- Is there a way I can learn on my own, like a help center?
+- Is there a way I can do some learning on my own, like a help center?

-- If I have questions, what do I do and how much does it cost?
+- If I have questions, what do I do?

 The more self-reliant your team is, the more efficient and empowered they will feel.

 Security is a very important conversation to have with your potential vendors from the beginning.
 Make sure to ask questions like:

 - Who do you use to host the software & my data?
 (Only for cloud-based systems)